-Morton's neuroma (Syndrome) is a condition resulting in pain between the third and forth toes from compression of a nerve.
+Morton's neuroma or Morton' s syndrome is a condition resulting in pain between the third and forth toes cause by compression of a nerve.

-Nerves that transmit messages to the brain from the toes pass between the metatarsal bones (long ones behind the toes).
-If the arch in your foot is weak then this can cause the metatarsal bones to pinch the nerve causing it to become inflamed.
-This is most likely to happen between the 3rd and 4th bones causing a pain or numb sensation on the inside of the two toes that the nerve comes from.
+Nerves that transmit messages to the brain from the toes pass between the metatarsal bones of the foot.
+If the arch in the foot is weak then this can cause the metatarsal bones to pinch the nerve causing it to become inflamed.
+This is most likely to happen between the 3rd and 4th bones causing a pain or numb sensation on the inside of the two toes that the nerve supplies.

 What can a sports injury specialist do?

 A doctor, physiotherapist or podiatrist may prescribe anti inflammatory medication such as ibuprofen.
 Ibuprofen should not be taken if you have asthma.
 Reducing the inflammation and any swelling will allow more space for the nerve and reduce pressure and pain.

 The may also fit orthotic inserts into the patients shoes which help correct any biomechanical problems with the feet.
 This will not directly reduce inflammation on its own but may take the pressure of the nerve allowing the foot to heal and preventing the injury returning.

 Taping the foot to relieve pressure on the nerve can have an instant effect on relieving pain.
 Exercises to strengthen the arch of the foot can also help prevent the injury returning in the future.
 For severe or stubborn cases surgery may be indicated.

 The aim of this taping is to reduce the pressure on the painful nerve with a roll of 2.5cm or 1 inch non stretch zinc oxide tape and a small piece of padding.

 Cut a teardrop shape pad from foam padding approximately 2 to 3 cm in size depending on foot size.
 Some forms of padding for use in sports taping are sticky on one side which enables them to be secured to the foot just under the painful area where the nerve is being pinched.